-Many employees say their leaders need to communicate more during the coronavirus pandemic.
-In a nationwide UK survey of 16,000 workers in June 2020, Hays recruitment found 43% said leaders needed to improve communication, well ahead of areas such as strategy and planning (23%) and remote staff management (13%).
+Many employees say their leaders need to communicate more during the coronavirus pandemic and its variants aftermath.
+Hays recruitment conducted a nationwide UK survey of 16,000 workers in June 2020, and found 43% of workers said leaders needed to improve communication, well ahead of areas such as strategy and planning (23%) and remote staff management (13%).
+The conclusion to draw from these results and from other surveys is that employers need to communicate more during stressful times.

 A third of employees said they have contact with their manager less than once a week and just 29% said they contact with their manager on a daily basis.
 This decreased over time, according to over a third (34%) who said the amount of contact they had with their manager reduced after lockdown.